s-rowland/bne_draft/README.md

 # bne_draft

 Robbie: I'm sure you will but just a reminder to add a README description here!
-# Sebastian: Breif README added here.
+# Sebastian: Brief README added here.
 # There is a larger convetions doc that explains more of how to use the code.